gearglow/ReptiliaWithATwist/The List.md

 "The sun's coming up, Harry," Janet said as Harry finished the last of the books.

-"What?
+"What, barely?
 I've been here for hours!"
 Harry exclaimed.
 "Wait, I remember now.
 Time's different in a mind-scape, isn't it?"

 "It is," Janet confirmed.
 "But that's all the books on that first list, so I'd say we timed things out rather well, wouldn't you?"